-As you might have guessed from the name the Land Registry fee is simply that, the fee you end up paying for the Land Registry to carry out their work – this is also often through your solicitor.
+As you might have guessed from the name the Land Registry fee is simply that, the fee you end up paying for the Land Registry to update the records they have concerning your property – this is also often through your solicitor.
 Her Majesty’s Land Registry is classed as a non-ministerial department within the UK government, it reports to the Department for Business, Innovation and Skills.

 What do you get for it?